Hard Region Aware Network for Remote Sensing Change Detection: Proposed Method

 \subsection{Loss Function}

-We jointly train the change detection part and online uncertainty estimation branch.
+We jointly train the change detection part and online hard region estimation branch.
 For change detection part, a hybrid loss~\cite{Li2022cd, li2023lightweight} including a BCE loss $\mathcal{L}_{bce}$ and a dice (Dice) loss $\mathcal{L}_{dice}$ \cite{milletari2016v}, is adopted as,

 where $\mathcal{L}_c$ is the change detection loss.